CBEP-SoCB/BPC_Pesticides_sum/Derived_Data/DATA_NOTES.md

 7. Impervious cover data was exported in a text file "imperviousness.txt".

-Calculation of "percent imperviousness" values wwas conducted in the R notebook, `Prepare_)Data.Rmd`.
+Calculation of "percent imperviousness" values was conducted in the R notebook, `Prepare_)Data.Rmd`.
 The percent imperviousness values are based on the TOTAL area of a circle with the specified radius of each sampling location, not the LAND area within that radius.
 We believe that method provides a better synoptic